 You also need two nodes to run OracleAS Single Sign-On and Oracle Delegated Administration Services components, and two additional nodes to run Oracle Internet Directory.
 These nodes are accessed through load balancers.
-See Figure 12-2.
+Refer to Figure 11-2.

 Oracle Directory Integration and Provisioning Is Started on the First Node Only